 Having a database that is compatible with the CIDOC system has clear advantages.
 It assures stability, as it is compliant with decades of research and expertise in Database Management Systems (DBMS).
 It also guarantees a structure compatible with databases from other institutions.
 The general classes of the CIDOC CRM include elements typical of any domain, following the well-known principle according to which in each domain it is always possible to identify Actors ("Who"), Places ("Where"), Object ("What"), Time spans ("When").
 This gives CIDOC the ability to describe any phenomenon that can be found in a dataset (Vassallo and Felicetti, in press).
 It is therefore possible to “talk” with other systems, allowing our information to be easily retrieved and used.
 Equally, we can query information from other systems that is of interest and include it in our database.

 Finally, it should be underlined that standardization is also important for the issue of legacy data, and its continuing accessibility outside the short duration of funded projects.
 Our database can be stored, retrieved and resumed in the future by other researchers without the need for our database manager’s expertise, as all the metadata is explicitly provided.
 Such a structure allows for the straightforward reorganisation of the database to meet new priorities and to add other modules specific to future research.
+This is particularly important because we cannot assure database maintenance and modification after the end of the project.

 RESULTS AND DISCUSSION